 Make sure to do market research as you're considering your vending machine options so your choice of machine, inventory, location, and clientele all complement one another.

-When you’re exploring how to make money with vending machines, you’ll find that starting a vending machine business has relatively low startup costs.
-Your main expenses will be a vending machine and inventory, as well as any fees you need to pay to a property owner to host your machine.
+When you're exploring how to make money with vending machines, you'll find that starting a vending machine business has relatively low startup costs.
+Your main expenses will be the machine, inventory, and any fees you must pay to a property owner to host your machine.

 But although startup costs are low, you might not have enough in savings to cover them.
 In that case, you could consider a short-term loan or equipment financing loan.